Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Background

-Adverbs of DEGREE act by simply moving the degree threshold of the original adjective \citep{bennett2018extremely}, i.e., \textit{very cold water} has an inferred range of temperatures on average lower than \textit{cold water}.
-Adverbs of frequency, on the other hand, do not act on the (continuous) intensity of a single event, but rather describe a point on a scale of discrete, bounded occurrences of the relevant property \citep{doetjes2007adverbs}.
+Adverbs of DEGREE simply move the degree threshold of the original adjective \citep{bennett2018extremely}, i.e., \textit{very hot water} has an inferred range of temperatures higher than \textit{hot water}.
+Adverbs of FREQUENCY, on the other hand, do not act on the (continuous) intensity of a single event, but rather describe a point on a scale of discrete occurrences of the relevant property \citep{doetjes2007adverbs}.
 Lastly, modal or epistemic adverbs do not modify the adjectival property itself, but instead are an evaluation of the likelihood of the property by the speaker \citep{lang1979status}.
-Because they pertain to different scales, these categories can be freely combined without engendering contradications: E.g. Mary can be \textit{often slightly angry}, \textit{certainly slightly angry}, \textit{occasionally very angry}, or \textit{sometimes definitely angry}.
+Because they pertain to different scales, these categories can be freely combined without contradiction; e.g a person may be \textit{often slightly angry}, \textit{certainly slightly angry}, \textit{occasionally very angry}, or \textit{sometimes definitely angry}.

-\citet{altmann2009beyond} shows that modifiers, such as \textit{tall}, tend to be less bursty than entities and common nouns, and higher-level operators, such as \textit{certainly}, tend to be even less bursty than modifiers.
-These observations raise questions about the applicability of the distributional hypothesis to operators.
-If two operators that contrast in their logical force, such as \textit{always} and \textit{never}, are equally available in a wide variety of contexts, it follows that the particular context might provide little information about which one the speaker actually selected.
-This conjecture receives further support from \citet{rottger-pierrehumbert-2021-temporal-adaptation}.
-They study which types of words are responsible for the improvement from temporal adaptation of BERT for MLM of social media data.
-They find that named entities and common nouns arising as the topic of discussion changes over time time provide most of the benefit.
-Adverbs and adjectives contribute little.
+Thanks to their hidden, contextually determined variables, operators are freely available in a wide variety of contexts.
+It follows that the context provides little information about which operator was selected in any instance.
+While \textit{always} and \textit{never} differ greatly in their logical force, they may differ little in their contexts of use.
+It follows that the particular context may provide little information about which one the speaker actually selected.